-Gold has been a symbol of wealth and power for centuries.
+For centuries, gold has been a symbol of wealth and power.
 It is a precious metal that has been used as currency and traded throughout history.
 Today, gold is still considered a valuable commodity and an investment option for many people.

 There are two main types of products: gold bullion and gold coins.
 Both have their advantages and disadvantages, but which one is better for trading?